JohnPatrickAncajas/Matrix/README.md

 # Matrix
- A simple 2D demonstration on how matrix are used in games.
+ A basic demonstration on how matrix are used for movement in 2D games.